dClimate/dClimate-API-Manual/README.md

 When making requests via the [API documentation page](https://api.dclimate.net/apiv3), you should insert this token in the top field labeled `Authorization`.
 When making requests programmatically, pass this token in the request headers under the key `Authorization`.

-**API Access Notice**

-At the moment, tokens granting access to `/apiv3` do not inherently grant access to `/apiv4`.
-For access please fill out our v4 [community interest form](https://csti51zef2d.typeform.com/ZarrAPI).

 ## Structure of geospatial requests
 ​